 Do you have barn cats or feral cats on your property that you're happy to have as vermin catchers but -- dang it ! -- keep producing kittens?

 There's a humane solution called trap/neuter/release or TNR.
-The cat is trapped in a humane cage (SNSSET has some available for check-out), brought to a clinic (such as the ones we offer or other low-cost s/n clinics around East Texas), sterilized, and released back to its feral colony.
+The cat is trapped in a humane cage (SNSSET has some available for check-out with a $20 deposit, to be given back on return of the trap), brought to a clinic (such as the ones we offer or other low-cost s/n clinics around East Texas), sterilized, and released back to its feral colony.
 The cat can then live out its life with its clowder (or colony of cats) without reproducing more ... and more ... and more!
 Please call or text 903-920-2556 and leave a detailed voice mail if you are interested in checking out one of our humane cat traps.

 1. For feral cats, it's best to keep a feral cat in its trap until anesthesia injection.
 The cat can be pressed against the inside of the wire trap and injected.
 This way, nobody gets scratched holding the cat.

 2. If you have time in the trapping, it helps to let the cats become acclimated to the presence of the traps.
 Use a twist tie, as from a bread wrap, to secure the gate open so it can't frighten the cat.
 Place the trap in the location you intend to use, and place food in the far end of the trap.
 You may want to put your best food (say, tuna) in the trap, so the less brave cats in the colony still get a meal of kibble outside the trap.
 You don't want them going to other unknown locations before they get accustomed to the trap.